VPMWebApps/CIS-Research-Topics/README.md

 # CIS-Research-Topics
-CIS Research topics - global comparitive study to identify solutions for local problems
+CIS Research topics - global comparitive study to identify solutions for local problems.
+Approach : identify the problems & solutions - problem charter + solution charter

 1. What is the meaning of research, innovation - difference between them.